Disclosing Blindness/ Low Vision

 Español (Spanish)

-When—if ever—to disclose your disability to a potential or current employer is one of the most difficult issues people who are blind/ low vision deal with during the employment process.
-It’s also one of the most frequently debated issues—if you ask three people who have disabilities about disclosure, you will get three distinctly different points of view on this topic.
-Disclosure decisions might be easier for a person with a more obvious physical disability, but for people with low vision, or less-apparent disabilities, disclosure can present a challenge.
+When—if ever—to disclose your eye condition to a potential or current employer is one of the most difficult issues people who are blind/ low vision deal with during the employment process.
+It’s also one of the most frequently debated issues—if you ask three people about disclosure, you will get three distinctly different points of view on this topic.
+Disclosure decisions might be easier for a person with a more obvious physical disability, but for people with low vision, disclosure can present a challenge.
 It’s important to put some careful thought into disclosure so that you understand your options and their potential consequences, both positive and negative.

 When to Disclose an Eye Condition